AthDGC

 The platform is under continuous build. v0.4 is not yet a wide release of the corpus.
 The Stanford-Stanza pass introduced annotation errors in a non-trivial share of sentences (lemma mis-attribution, crasis splits, gender inheritance on indeclinables, period mis-tagging, etc.), and the team is correcting these on the ARIS side before any wide release.

-The full corpus partitions will ship at v0.5, once the audit pass is complete.
+The full corpus partitions will release at v0.5, once the audit pass is complete.
 The Zenodo record above is the canonical citation for the project; the version DOIs (v0.4.0, v0.5.0, ...) track the release history.

 What is in the public repository (and what is not)